cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 If there was an intersection from calling <code class="language-plaintext highlighter-rouge">intersect</code>, then we calculated the $$f_r$$, $$L_i$$, $$\cos_j$$, and $$pdf$$ to compute the reflection equation to get the outgoing lighting from this intersection.
 - $$f_r$$: We call the function we wrote in [Task 1](/hw3.md#task-1-diffuse-bsdf) to calculate the BSDF.
 - $$L_i$$: The incoming light is given by the emission of the intersection's BSDF.
-- $$\cos_j$$: The dot product between the surface normal of the intersection and the world-space units of the ray gives the cosine angle between the two unit vectors
+- $$\cos_j$$: The dot product between the surface normal of the intersection and the world-space units of the ray gives the cosine angle between the two unit vectors.
 - $$pdf$$: our pdf for hemisphere sampling is $$1 / (2 * \pi)$$ because the surface area for a unit sphere is $$4 \pi * r^2 = 4 \pi * 1^2 = 4 \pi$$, and hence, the surface area for a unit hemisphere is $$2 \pi$$, so the probability of sampling any point uniformly is $$1 \ (2 * \pi)$$.

 Given these values, for each sample <code class="language-plaintext highlighter-rouge">Ray</code>, when an intersection existed, we added $$(f_r * L_i * \cos_j) / pdf$$ to our <code class="language-plaintext highlighter-rouge">L_out</code> value.